Stage 2 - Movement

 Let’s investigate the new code line-by-line.

-• # ----- MAIN LOOP ----- → code structure comment.
-This is a major component, hence the capitalization.
+• # ----- MAIN LOOP ----- → a comment showing where the main loop begins.

-• initially this is the cavern
+• At the start, this is the cavern.

-• command = input("> ").lower() → gets user input
+• command = input("> ").lower() → reads what the player types.

 Responding to commands